 On the other hand, you may truly plan to stay put.
 Newer studies find that today's first-time buyers want to stay in their first homes longer than previous generations.
 So if you're one of the ones bucking tradition, then by all means, do what you want to do without regard to resale value.

 "Some people just want to buy a house, and live in it and turn it into a giant, English estate," says Kelczewski.
 "That's fine.
 That's your prerogative."
 (Although you might want to look into any homeowner association rules.)

 But if you're planning a move anytime between now and eternity, let the Joneses keep a good lead on you in the renovation race.
 You'll come out better financially.
 Guaranteed.

 How Does Your Home Rate?

-"You don't want to be the best house in the neighborhood," says Las Vegas-based Cristine Lefkowitz Jensen, a REALTOR® and former interior designer.
+"You don't want to be the best house in the neighborhood," says Cristine Lefkowitz Jensen, a REALTOR®based in Henderson, Nev., and a former interior designer.
 Otherwise, literally every other house around you looks like a better deal.
 It's only smart to keep up with the Joneses if everyone on your block does.
 Keep an eye on comparable properties nearby, and use those prices to know how much is too much to invest in upgrades.